-SPINE Routes (SP)
+Spine Routes (SP)

-Complete - within the next three years - at least one east-west spine route throughout the Town, including east - west connections to adjacent municipalities.
+The Town should focus on completing - within the next three years - at least one east-west spine route throughout the Town, including east - west connections to adjacent municipalities.

 The Spines are:

-- · Elgin Street from Brook Road to New Amherst Blvd. - · Kerr Street (ROW) from Workman to New Amherst Blvd. - King/Queen/Albert from the town line to New Amherst Blvd - Densmore/White/DePalma from Greer to Strathy (OP 2010 proposed)
+- 1. Elgin Street from Brook Road to New Amherst Blvd. - 2.
+Kerr Street (ROW) from Workman to New Amherst Blvd. - 3.
+King/Queen/Albert from the town line to New Amherst Blvd - 4.
+Densmore/White/DePalma from Greer to Strathy (Official Plan 2010 proposed)